Calmster/Office-IT-Pro-Deployment-Scripts/Office-ProPlus-Deployment/Setup-CMOfficeDeployment/README.md

 1. These scripts make the assumption that your Configuration Manager Distribution Point is in a healthy state as they rely heavily on it.
 2. When createing the package you must not be in the file explorer location for the source files.
-3. The the scripts need to be run from the script location not the Powershell site location.
+3. The scripts need to be run from the script location not the Powershell site location.
 4. Everything above can be done directly from the package and program wizard UI however by using powershell we can specify certain details with greater ease.